SpandexWizard/Archimedes/buildguide/partslist.md

 - m3 6mm screws, left over from the ergodox.
 Starting to see why I bought bulk. or maybe why I thought a second keyboard was a tempting idea...
 (100ct $6.47)
 - flashtree trrs breakout boards. not sure if these are still available.
 (3ct 5.99)
 - 9mm mouse encoder. bought a bunch to use in another project.
 (25ct 9.25)
+- gateron limbos! yep, i bought another thing i didnt need. i heard about the limbos and decided i really liked the way their feel sounded. now i've got them and i have to admitt i think i made the right choice. they're super unique. i bought these from ilumkb, which has rocking prices for these.
+(50ct, about 18$ shipped)

 i really hadnt planned on adding LED's but the keycaps i printed off are translucent and it was just begging for it. time for more unnessisary purchases!